aljauzr/koelie-trial/README.md

 Lorem ipsum dolor sit amet.

-> Base url of this service is: http://localhost:8080/
+> Base URL of this service is: http://localhost:8080/

 Services available: